joffrey-bion/chrome-devtools-kotlin/README.md

 * a `suspend` method for each command, accepting a *request* type and returning a *response* type, respectively containing the input and output parameters defined in the protocol for that command.
+* additional `suspend` functions for each command with a more convenient signature.
 * a method for each type of event, returning a `Flow` of this particular event type
 * an `events()` method, returning a `Flow` of all events of the domain